-Alistre Lodge had procedures in place to monitor the quality of the service provided.
+The Knowle Care Home had procedures to monitor the quality of the service provided.
 Regular audits had been completed.
-There were quality-monitoring systems in place to help drive up improvements in the service.
-We did find these were mainly looking at quantitative data which was obtained for other stakeholders.
-This was discussed with the registered manager, upon our second inspection visit alternative audit paperwork had been sourced to be used moving forward.
+These checks helped to drive up improvements in the service.
 This helped to ensure people were living in a safe environment.

-The registered manager kept up to date with current good practice guidelines by attending provider forums at which they shared learning and discussed new developments in care.
+The registered manager kept up to date with current good practice guidelines.
 We found the management team receptive to feedback and keen to improve the service.
 The registered manager worked with us in a positive manner and provided all the information we requested.